 HDS - HR employees, managers, and leaders alike can be disposed to burning out depending on their HDS scores.
 High scores on this inventory show overused strengths and derailing tendencies.
 Of the 11 scales, eight are closely associated with burnout.
 Depending on the specific scale, a lower score or a higher score is correlated to burnout.
 HR employees seem especially likely to experience burnout based on their HDS data.

-MVPI – Lower average scores on the Power, Altruistic, and Affiliation scales are associated with burnout for HR professionals.
+MVPI - Lower average scores on the Power, Altruism, and Affiliation scales are associated with burnout for HR professionals.
 Because HR professionals tend to be uninterested in competition, value tasks and productivity, and prefer to work independently, their preferred professional environment also disposes them to burnout.

-The tasks of HR professionals have not only changed dramatically in the last couple of years in response to remote work, but they have also come to the forefront of many companies’ strategy and forecasting.
-The lack of stability, staff, and supplies all serve to increase the stress of HR professionals, who may worry about productivity or accomplishing tasks.
-Adding to that the burden of setting new standards, raising morale, complying with changing policies, and addressing culture needs, it is no surprise that the professionals who care for others also need support.
+The tasks of HR professionals have not only changed dramatically in recent years, but they have also come to the forefront of many companies’ strategy and forecasting.
+The lack of stability, staff, and supplies all serve to increase the stress of HR leaders, who may worry about productivity or accomplishing tasks.

 Protecting HR Professionals from Burnout